anitha693/CRD_OPERATION_OF_A_FILE_BASED_KEY_VALUE_DATA_STORE/README.md

 4. The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

-Go through the accessing.py file and examples.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.
+Go through the accessing.py file and sample_example.pdf file that are attached here with in order to understand clearly how the code works and how to perform operations in this.